IvanDerlich/restaurant-homepage/README.md

 ### Notes about installation

-  Between the command
+  Between the command:

     cd restaurant-homepage

-  and
+  and:

     npm install

-  you can add a command
+  you can add a command:

     git checkout [branch-name]

-  to switch to another [branch](https://github.com/IvanDerlich/restaurant-homepage/branches) of the project
+  to switch to another [branch](https://github.com/IvanDerlich/restaurant-homepage/branches) of the project.

 ## Guides